 What is LTL freight?

 LTL (or less-than-truckload) freight is used for the transportation of cargo that doesn’t require a full truck, allowing shippers to consolidate their cargo with the cargo of other shippers heading in a similar direction.
 This more efficient mode of transportation lets shippers only pay for their portion of the truck trailer rather than in full.

 An LTL freight shipment typically weighs 150-10,000 pounds (or 68.04 – 4,535.92 kg), or consists of 1-10 pallets.

 How does LTL freight shipping work?

-Rather than traveling directly from a freight pick-up location to a delivery destination, LTL trucks utilize a “hub-and-spoke” model.
-Small, local distribution centers function as spokes, where freight is collected and transported to larger hubs and then sorted onto another truck to continue its journey to the next hub, or spoke on the route to its final destination.
+Rather than traveling directly from a freight pick-up location to a delivery destination, LTL trucks utilise a “hub-and-spoke” model.
+Small, local distribution centres function as spokes, where freight is collected and transported to larger hubs and then sorted onto another truck to continue its journey to the next hub, or spoke on the route to its final destination.

 Space is rented on individual trucks by pallet

 When shipments are packed into pallets, the amount of space those pallets occupy determines the shipping rate.

 To be as effective and efficient as LTL shipping can be, pallets can be transferred between trucks several times en route to their destination.
 This tradeoff of time and cost-savings can cause LTL shipments to take longer than other forms of shipping given the additional delivery stops along the route.

 Freight shipping can be a major cost for any business, especially small to medium-sized ecommerce businesses that rely on shipping to get their products to customers.
 By offering an entire truckload to be filled by multiple merchants needing to ship inventory, LTL freight shipping provides the benefits of professional shipping with cost savings.